Another Music in a Different Kitchen: Release

 An undated songbook was published with sheet music from the album, band photos, brief biographical material and a discography which includes the band's second release, Love Bites.
 As such, it would have been released after 22 September 1978, the release date of Love Bites.
 In keeping with other releases, the line "Agreed Images", which is a credit for the designer Malcolm Garrett / Assorted iMaGes, appears on the back cover below the stocking number.

 A blue vinyl version was re-released around 1986.
 The corresponding CD was released in March 1994 on the same record label, adding a second disc with "Orgasm Addict" and "What Do I Get?".
 EMI released a special edition (in 2008 in Europe, 2010 USA) with two CDs.
 Rhino Records re-released Another Music in a Different Kitchen in a limited edition of 6,200 copies on 180-gram translucent orange vinyl in 2015 for Black Friday Record Store Day.

 Legacy

 The album's second track, "No Reply", was covered by SS Decontrol on their 1983 EP Get It Away.
-The influential Seattle band The Fastbacks recorded "Whatever Happened To...?" on their 1991 single "My Letters", released by Sub Pop.
-The track "Autonomy" was covered by the pop punk band The Offspring on the single "Want You Bad".
+The Seattle band the Fastbacks recorded "Whatever Happened To...?" on their 1991 single "My Letters", released by Sub Pop.
+The track "Autonomy" was covered by the pop punk band the Offspring on the single "Want You Bad".

 The Sub Pop act Love Battery were named after the song of that name on this album.

 Another Music in a Different Kitchen was included in the book 1001 Albums You Must Hear Before You Die.
 In a retrospective review for BBC Music, the critic David Quantick named it as his favourite album of all time and wrote, "Everything about it – from its silver, orange-lettered sleeve to Martin Rushent's aluminium-sheen production – is right."